 - Challenges.
 For an applicant who has faced any hardships or unusual circumstances, readers consider the maturity, determination, and insight with which he or she has responded to and/or overcome them.
 Readers also consider other contextual factors that bear directly on the applicant’s achievement, including linguistic background, parental education level, and other indicators of support available in the home.

-In applying the criteria above, readers carefully consider evidence provided in the personal statement, as well as in the academic record and list of honors and achievements.
-It is important that the student as an individual comes through in the personal statement.
+In applying the criteria above, readers carefully consider evidence provided in the personal insight questions, as well as in the academic record and list of honors and achievements.
+It is important that the student as an individual comes through in the personal insight questions.

 UCLA is among the most selective universities in the country and is becoming more competitive for freshman applicants each year.
-This past year (Fall Quarter 2015) UCLA received more than 92,000 applications.
-Generally the campus is able to admit about one in five freshman applicants for the fall term.
+This past year UCLA received more than 102,000 applications.
+Generally the campus is able to admit about one in six freshman applicants for the fall term.

 For the College of Letters and Science, the applicant's major is not considered during the review process.
 The Henry Samueli School of Engineering and Applied Science admits students by declared major, with more emphasis on science and math programs.
 The School of Nursing also places more emphasis on science and math programs and requires the submission of an additional supplemental application.
-The School of the Arts and Architecture and the School of Theater, Film and Television admit students by declared major (within the school), and put more emphasis on special talents through a review of portfolios and/or auditions, which are the most significant admission factors for these schools.
+The School of the Arts and Architecture; Herb Alpert School of Music; and the School of Theater, Film and Television admit students by declared major (within the school), and put more emphasis on special talents through a review of portfolios and/or auditions, which are the most significant admission factors for these schools.